Main illustration: Joshuah Miranda

 By looking at customer lifetime value (LTV), or the revenue you get from a customer over their entire lifetime working with your business.

 Lifetime value is basically the revenue you get from any given customer over some time horizon.
 Most businesses typically use a 1-, 3- or 5-year LTV calculation.
-If your company hasn’t been around that long, you can do some relatively simple (for someone smarter than me) modeling on subscription renewal rates (in a subscription business) or repurchase rates (in a more transactional business).
+If your company hasn’t been around that long, you can do some relatively simple (for someone smarter than me) modeling on subscription renewal rates (in a subscription business model) or repurchase rates (in a more transactional business).
 LTV can be really challenging to understand in a young or digital business where there isn’t a huge amount of historical data, but it’s an absolutely critical metric you can use to complement your understanding of cost and increase the maturity of your business decision making.

 How to calculate LTV/CAC and why it’s useful